 - Other specialty conditions

 When we receive a referral, the first step is a benefits investigation to determine if the patient has coverage and if our services are in network.
 If not, we coordinate referring the patient to an in-network provider.
-We also work with appropriate organizations to secure co-pay assistance, etc. Next, a full clinical review is performed by a Pharm.D., followed by a patient counseling session.
+We also help our patients navigate all available financial assistance programs and work with appropriate organizations to secure co-pay assistance, etc. Next, a full clinical review is performed by a Pharm.D., followed by a patient counseling session.
 Clinical follow-up calls are made to all patients starting new therapies with a frequency depending on diagnosis category.

 For example, new hematology/oncology patients are called on Day 10, Day 20 and Month 3 while RA patients are called Months 1, 3 and 6.